hoangvu1118/Movies-Collection/README.md

 + User_Data/Default.db: Stores user-specific data.

 **License**
-This project is licensed under the terms of the LICENSE file included in this repository.
++ This project is licensed under the terms of the LICENSE file included in this repository.

-### Feel free to add or modify sections to tailor the README to your needs!